Image copyright, John Tallet, 2003. Click to return to the Homepage.

 (See an enlargement of this photo.)

 Leave the town square and turn right on the main road in the direction of Raglan and the A449.
-Opposite the fire station, take the lane signposted Gwehelog and Usk Castle.
-Just after the car park (on the right) cross the stile to the right of the wooden gate where the Usk Castle Visitors Car Park sign is sited.
-Take the track up the hill, go through a metal gate (sometimes left open) and continue on the gravel track.
+Opposite the fire station, take the lane signposted “Usk Castle”.
+Just after the car park (on the right) go through the small wooden gate to the right of the larger one.
+Take the lane up the hill, go through a metal gate (sometimes left open) and continue ahead.
 (The Blorenge and Sugar Loaf can be seen in the distance on the left.)

 The pond in the wood